HomeItalyMilan

 Key Facts:

-• Petty theft incidents increased 15% in 2025, concentrating around major tourist sites
+• Petty theft incidents increased 12% in first quarter 2026, concentrated around major tourist sites

 Sources